leiserfg/nixslide/main.typ

 }
 ```

 #figure(
   image("./map_repo_size_fresh.svg"),
-  caption: [Nixpkgs, in retopology #link("https://repology.org/repositories/graphs")],
+  caption: [Nixpkgs, in Repology #link("https://repology.org/repositories/graphs")],
 )

-#speaker-note[ asdf ]
+// #speaker-note[  ]

 = Made with Nix

 ==

-=== NixOs
+=== NixOS
-Linux distro using nixpkgs and where everithing is configured in nix (packages, services, users...)
+Linux distro using nixpkgs, where everything is configured in Nix (packages, services, users, etc.).

 === home-manager
-Tool to setup your home configuration and programs (works on nixos, plain linux and macos).
+Tool to set up your home configuration and programs (works on NixOS, plain Linux, and macOS).

 === darwin-nix
-Similar to nixos but on top of macos
+Similar to NixOS but on top of macOS.

 == Devenv

 Reproducible and declarative development environments.

 ```nix
 { pkgs, ... }: